kefo/ml-perf-issue/README.md

 The `values_query` requires some background/understanding of the data.
 Review the SPARQL queries first.

-Nearlyevery resource in the dataset will have a `skos:broader` relationship.
+Nearly every resource in the dataset will have a `skos:broader` relationship.
 Nearly every resource in the dataset will have one or more - and in some cases MANY - `skos:narrower` relationships.
 Far fewer resources will have the other relationships seen in the sparql query and a good many (probably the vast majority) will have